rhdhorchestrator/orchestrator-demo/06_form-widget-demo/README.md

 Please note the two subdirectories:

-1. dynamic-course-setup:
+1. deploy:
-This directory contains a [Helm Chart](https://helm.sh/) to install the demo resources.
+This directory contains the manifests to install the demo resources.

 1. workflow
 This directory contains the source code for a serverless workflow project.
 This workflow can be build and deployed to showcase the new plugin demonstrated. *There is no need to build this project manually, as the aforementioned Helm Chart will suffice.* For instructions to do so, please see the [workflow README](workflow/README.md)